Driving a Josephson Traveling Wave Parametric Amplifier into chaos: effects of a non-sinusoidal current-phase relation: Effect of a non--sinusoidal CPR

 In this section, we assume a JTWPA formed by rf--SQUIDs containing a \emph{transparency-dependent junction}, often embodied in a superconductor–normal conductor–superconductor (SNS) junction, showcasing an intrinsically non-sinusoidal CPR, like~\cite{Golubov2004, Beenakker1991, Beenakker1992}

 where $\tau \in [0, 1]$ is the \emph{transparency}.
 Its limit values lead to distinctive behaviors: for $\tau \to 1$, the junction becomes highly transparent, inducing a skewed CPR with $I_{\text{max}}= \max_{\varphi}[I_{\tau}(\varphi)] \to 1$, while for $\tau \to 0$, opacity prevails, yielding a more sinusoidal CPR but at the same time $I_{\text{max}} \to 0$.
 In general, this type of CPR actually contains a sum of such contributions, one for each conduction channel, and with channel-dependent transparencies.
 Instead, here, as we are mainly interested in the effect produced by the anharmonicity of the CPR on the JTWPA behavior, we limit ourselves to considering only one contribution, as in Eq.~\eqref{nonsinusoidalCPR}.
 In this perspective, $\tau$ has the meaning of an \emph{effective transparency}, with the sole aim of capturing the skewness of the CPR.
-Comparison with a specific experimental setup would certainly involve a more complete description, with all necessary contributions into the CPR.
+Finally, we mention that many experimental techniques for measuring the CPR of JJs exist~\cite{Waldram1975,VanHarlingen1995,Basset2014,Ginzburg2018}.